Best Baby First Aid Kit Should Have These Six Items

 If an insect stings your baby, then sting relief pads are a great way to sooth skin.
 Most people get a local reaction, and baby’s skin is exceptionally tender.

-Did I Find The Best Baby First Aid Kit?
+Did I Find the Best Baby First Aid Kit?

 I’ve not been able to find a kit that contains all these items.
 A thermometer and a nasal aspirator are sold separately or are included in grooming kits.
-All other things are included in most regular first aid kits.
+All other things are included in most regular first-aid kits.

 A man is sitting and looking down